barryclark/jekyll-now/_posts/Spring FrameWork.md

  * every property should have public getters and setters

-4.dependency injection  and inversion of control
+ 4. dependency injection  and inversion of control

      https://www.youtube.com/watch?v=Eqi-hYX50MI

 * developers only configure the objects.
 They do not have control to the objects; objects are controlled by the Spring Framework

  5. Open-source and no vender lock-in

 Example: Configuration